mabuya02/hangman/README.md

 - `hangman.py`: The main Python file with the game logic and Tkinter GUI.
 - `.gitignore`: Ensures no unnecessary files are added to version control.
 - `README.md`: Documentation for the project.
-- `screenshot.png`: A visual representation of the game (add your own screenshot here).

 ## Future Improvements
 - Add more words to the list for increased variety.